I'm reposting this blog from a few years ago because it so accurately captures what many of deal with every day: cravings.

 C: Aha!!
 So that’s it.
 You are hungry for Noah.

 L: Yeah!
 I want to have kisses and hand-holding, I want to have adventures, I want someone to cook for, to ask me the hard questions, and listen to my wild dreams!!!

 C: So these cravings aren’t for food, they are for qualities of life?

-A little context: Noah is my traveling musician law-student boyfriend.
-His band wis on tour for two weeks, and then law school starts up again, and I have an ugly feeling that our summer full of bike rides and picnic lunches might be over.
+A little context: Noah is my traveling musician law-student (now lawyer) boyfriend.
+His band was on tour for two weeks, and then law school started up again, and I had an ugly feeling that our summer full of bike rides and picnic lunches might be over.
 This insatiable hunger isn’t for food, and I don’t have a nutrient deficiency, I just need a hug.
 Several hugs, actually, about about two weeks worth of hugs condensed into forty five minutes would be good.

 This is great news!
 I’ve figured out the root cause of my cravings.
 Except, Noah is still out of town for another week.

 How do I deal with theses cravings in the meantime?

 Call your brother and ask if you can make him dinner tomorrow night.
 He will say yes!